Run all tests

 assert result.exit_code == 0

-assert "organized" in result.stdout
+assert "organized" in result.output

 TUI Testing